 Where a councillor is also a member of another Council, that councillor may not receive allowances from more than one Council, in respect of the same duties.

-Co-optees allowance
+Co-optees and Independent Persons allowance

-No allowance shall be paid to co-opted members.
+Co-opted members and Independent Persons may claim an allowance of £75 for up to 4 hours and £150 for more than 4 hours but less than 24 hours in respect of any Committee, Sub-Committee or Panel meeting attendance of which they are a member.

 Choosing not to be paid a basic or special responsibility allowance

 A councillor may elect to forego any part of their entitlement to an allowance under this scheme by providing written notice to the Monitoring Officer.